neuraloperator/neuraloperator/doc/source/theory_guide/neural_operators.rst

 the function :math:`u` to the function :math:`f`.
 In most cases, :math:`\mathcal{L}` and :math:`f` are specified, and the objective is to find the solution :math:`u`.
-Essentially, we seek to learn an operator—serving as the inverse of :math:`\mathcal{L}`, that maps the input function :math:`f` to the solution function :math:`u`.
 Viewed from this perspective, solving a PDE is fundamentally an operator learning task: we wish to learn the mapping from input functions to solution functions.